coq/coq/doc/sphinx/proof-engine/ltac.rst

       tactic call.
 The unfolding level can be overridden by a call to the :cmd:`Info` command.

+.. _interactive-debugger:

 Interactive debugger
 ~~~~~~~~~~~~~~~~~~~~

 .. flag:: Ltac Debug

-   This :term:`flag` governs the step-by-step debugger that comes with the |Ltac| interpreter.
+   This flag, when set, enables the step-by-step debugger in the |Ltac| interpreter.
+   The debugger is supported in `coqtop` and Proof General by printing information
+   on the console and accepting typed commands.
+In addition, CoqIDE now supports a
+   :ref:`visual debugger <coqide-debugger>` with additional capabilities.

-When the debugger is activated, it stops at every step of the evaluation of
+When the debugger is activated in `coqtop`, it stops at every step of the evaluation of
 the current |Ltac| expression and prints information on what it is doing.
 The debugger stops, prompting for a command which can be one of the
 following: